ygu93/GoodAnimes/docs/README.md

 Implementation Timeline

-###Phase 1: Backend setup and Front End User Authenticiation(2 days)
+###Phase 1: Backend setup, Front End User Authenticiation and navbar(2 days)

-Objective: Functioning rails projects with front-end Authenticiation
+Objective: Functioning rails projects with front-end Authenticiation.
+Navbar for site will also be done in this time period.

 ###Phase 2: Anime Model, API, and components (2 Days)